Jessica Parker is praised as "clever, efficient and very good at looking after the client's emotional wellbeing."

 Export controls and trade controls

-As part of Corker Binning’s fraud and regulatory practice, our export control lawyers have substantial experience of advising and representing companies and individuals on import/export and other trade control issues.
+As part of Corker Binning’s fraud and regulatory practice, our export control lawyers have substantial experience of advising and representing companies and individuals on import/export and other trade control investigations.
 We have particular expertise where there is a risk of criminal offences being committed or where a criminal investigation has already started.
-Our export control lawyers have acted in most of the landmark export control and trade control prosecutions listed on the website of the Department for Business Innovation and Skills (BIS).
+Our export control lawyers have acted in many of the landmark export control and trade control prosecutions listed on the website of the Export Control Joint Unit (ECJU), which is now part of the Department for International Trade.
+We have also had considerable success in advising companies and individuals on the merits of making voluntary disclosures to Her Majesty’s Revenue and Customs (HMRC) with the aim of avoiding a criminal prosecution and negotiating a civil settlement (sometimes called a “compound penalty”) instead.

-We have dealt with prosecutions relating to a huge variety of goods (including body armour, electrical parts, fighter jet and tank components, weapons and ammunition) exported to a large number of destinations (including Iran, Iraq, Israel, Sri Lanka, Peru, Venezuela, Nigeria and Senegal).
+We have dealt with investigations and prosecutions relating to a huge variety of military goods (including body armour, fighter jet and tank components, weapons and ammunition) and dual-use goods (including cryptographic software, aviation parts, cleaning components and chemicals) exported to a large number of destinations (including across the EU, as well as more sensitive destinations such as Iran, Iraq, Israel, Sri Lanka, Peru, Venezuela, Nigeria and, Senegal).
 Our export control lawyers are well versed in the issues that typically arise in such prosecutions:

-- the technicalities of the UK’s licensing system and the operation of the Export Control Organisation (ECO)
+- the technicalities of the UK’s licensing system and the operation of the Export Control Organisation (ECO), including SPIRE

-- raids of a company’s premises carried out by HMRC and/or the UK Border Agency (UKBA)
+- raids of a company’s premises carried out by HMRC and/or the UK Border Force (UKBF)

 - the evidence that the Crown Prosecution Service (CPS) rely on to demonstrate an intention to evade the UK’s export control or trade control regimes.